slamora/brackets-wiki/How-to-Use-Brackets.md

 add a file to the working set, just make an edit in it, or double-click it in the file tree.

-Brackets has color-coding for HTML, JS, CSS, LESS, and many other files.
-It also has some basic code hinting for HTML tags, attribute names and values, CSS property names and values, and JavaScript.
-They'll pop up automatically as you type, or you can hit Ctrl-Space to bring them up manually.
-More code hinting will come in future sprints.

 <a id="inlines"></a>Quick Edit
 ----------